MicrosoftDocs/learn/learn-pr/student-evangelism/career/interview/includes/4-tech-interview.md

 ### Standard interview

 You might get different kinds of questions on interview day.
-There can be a big task to solve, and you usually get a time limit like an hour to solve whatever it is, or a bug, or maybe analyze the code and say what you think.
+There can be a large task to solve, and you usually get a time limit like an hour to solve whatever it is, or a bug, or maybe analyze the code and say what you think.

-The interview can also be more relaxed where most of the work is done already (by you) cause you did a "take home assignment" and you're just asked a few theory questions and a couple of questions on your code.
+The interview can also be more relaxed where most of the work is done already (by you) cause you did a "take home assignment" and you're asked a few theory questions and a couple of questions on your code.

 This type of interview is definitely the most common type of interview.
-The best thing you can do, to pass it, is to study context dependent questions and or study up on patterns, depending on the company you interview for.
+The best thing you can do, to pass it, is to study context-dependent questions and or study up on patterns, depending on the company you interview for.